DS4200-S23-Class/hw-03-krish-nino/README.md

 (GitHub Pages)[insert your clickable hyperlink here]

 Clone this repo and work locally.
-Be sure to push the final version of your code (and any significant updates along the way) before submitting.
+Be sure to push the final version of your code (and any significant updates along the way) before submitting

 ## Purpose